Lukyamuzi Bashir

 Lukyamuzi Bashir (or Badi)(born 7 December 1986) is a Ugandan music director, film director and producer.

+Career

-He directed Blu*3's video Where you are featuring Goodlyfe Crew, Iryn Namubiru’s Bona Obasinga, and Vumilia by Chameleone.
+He directed Blu*3's video Where you are featuring Goodlyfe Crew, Iryn Namubiru's Bona Obasinga, and Vumilia by Chameleone.
 He also directed Goodlyfe Crew's music videos Talk n Talk, This is how we do it.
-He is popularly know to work with friend and artist A Pass.
+He is popularly known to work with his friend and artist A Pass.

 Bashir is the Channel O Ugandan representative and the director of photography for the South Africa-based music TV channel and has worked on Off the Record, Introducing Keko and Lifestyle Uganda for the channel.